Aspect-oriented programming: Motivation and basic concepts

 In this example, other interests have become tangled with the basic functionality (sometimes called the business logic concern).
 Transactions, security, and logging all exemplify cross-cutting concerns.

-Now consider what happens if we suddenly need to change (for example) the security considerations for the application.
-In the program's current version, security-related operations appear scattered across numerous methods, and such a change would require a major effort.
+Now consider what would happen if we suddenly need to change the security considerations for the application.
+In the program's current version, security-related operations appear scattered across numerous methods, and such a change would require major effort.

-AOP attempts to solve this problem by allowing the programmer to express cross-cutting concerns in stand-alone modules called aspects.
+AOP tries to solve this problem by allowing the programmer to express cross-cutting concerns in stand-alone modules called aspects.
 Aspects can contain advice (code joined to specified points in the program) and inter-type declarations (structural members added to other classes).
 For example, a security module can include advice that performs a security check before accessing a bank account.
 The pointcut defines the times (join points) when one can access a bank account, and the code in the advice body defines how the security check is implemented.
 That way, both the check and the places can be maintained in one place.
 Further, a good pointcut can anticipate later program changes, so if another developer creates a new method to access the bank account, the advice will apply to the new method when it executes.

 So for the example above implementing logging in an aspect: